ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 <p>
     <img style="max-width: 100%;" src="/img/2018-03-02-Kickstarter-Trajectory-2018-light/angular-crypto-app.jpg"/>
 </p>
-### DevOps & CI/CD
+## DevOps & CI/CD
-We have learned that the developers should share the responsibility of looking after the system they build.
-And not just handover the release to operations.
+We have learned that developers should share the responsibility of looking after the system they build.
+And not just hand over the release to operations.
 The development team can also simplify the deployment and maintenance for the operation team.
 This could be done by introducing a DevOps culture.
 Yes, it’s not a role.
 It’s a culture.
-We have learned that DevOps aims to remove the isolation between operations and software development team by encouraging collaboration.
-It should also be easier to have changes in code and put it in production by using Continuous Delivery (CD).
-The code should always be in a deployable state.
+We have learned that DevOps aims to remove the isolation between operations and software developers by encouraging collaboration.
+It should also be easier to have changes your code and to push it to production by using Continuous Delivery (CD).

 Continuous Integration (CI) is the process of automating the build and testing of code every time a team member commits changes to version control.
 We have learned how we can configure a CI tool.
-We had to chance to have some hands-on experience with the tool Go CD.
+We had to chance to have some hands-on experience with the tool [GoCD](https://www.gocd.org), this workshop was given by [Tim Vierbergen](/author/tim-vierbergen/).
-### Security <!-- Johan -->
+## Security <!-- Johan -->
 Security is nowadays a hot topic in the IT sector and it's important to handle sensitive (personal) information in a secure manner.
 Because it's not only a PR nightmare for your business, it's also a financial disaster as well because of the GDPR law that will take effect this May.
 This fascinating lecture was presented by  [Tim De Grande](/author/tim-de-grande/) on our last day of the Kickstarter trajectory.

 We discussed about the basic security fundamentals as well as how common web vulnerabilities work and tips and tricks on how to secure your own application.